NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Shadow Blood Magic.md

 Granted by [[Class Features/Bloodline_ Shadow|Bloodline: Shadow]]

-Shadows grow deeper around you or one target, either granting a +1 status bonus to Stealth or imposing a -1 status penalty to Perception for 1 round.
+You gain a +1 status bonus to Stealth or a -1 status penalty to Perception.

 *Source: Pathfinder Advanced Player's Guide*
 *OGL*